AdekunleBamz/flywheel/README.md

 Allows recipients to claim previously allocated tokens identified by `bytes32` keys.
 Converts "pending" allocations to actual token transfers.
 Can also generate fees during distribution.

+### **Error Handling**

+The protocol uses a fail-fast approach for send operations:

+- All token transfers must succeed or the entire transaction reverts
+- There is no fallback allocation for failed sends - transactions either complete fully or revert
+- This ensures atomic operation success and prevents partial state issues

 ## Hook Implementation Comparison

 Comprehensive comparison of hook implementations, including payout functions, access control, and operational characteristics: